saleor/saleor-docs/docs/getting-started/installation-macos.md

 > **Note**
 >
-> Database name is extracted from the `DATABASE_URL` environment variable.
-If absent it defaults to `saleor`.
+> The database name is extracted from the `DATABASE_URL` environment variable.
+If absent, it defaults to `saleor`.

 ```console
 $ createdb saleor